E. 29th AVENUE TOWN CENTER

 When it comes to our furry friends, there’s nothing we won’t do to ensure their health, safety and comfort.

-Dr. Michelle Smith understood that even before she opened Stapleton Veterinary Hospital in Stapleton’s South End neighborhood almost 12 years ago.
+Dr. Michelle Smith understood that even before she opened VCA Central Park Animal Hospital in South End neighborhood almost 12 years ago.
 It is also why her practice specializes in making all of its four-legged patients enjoy a soothing environment.

 “We focus on low-stress handling of patients and providing a fear free environment,” says Smith.
 “All of us at the practice have advanced training in handling the pets to make every visit a positive experience.”